alastria/alastria-node-quorum/README.md

 -rwxr-xr-x 1 root root 36040 Mar 14 17:17 permissioned-nodes.json
 drwxr-xr-x 5 root root  4096 Mar 14 17:17 geth
 srw------- 1 root root     0 Mar 14 17:17 geth.ipc
+# 3. Make a backup of the private key (the nodekey file): Safeguard the node’s private key for later restoration.
 $ cp geth/nodekey /root/nodekey.root
+# 4. Delete the old database: Remove outdated data to prepare for the new database.
 $ rm -rf geth_DONOTCOPYANDPASTE
+# 5. Decompress the new database: Extract the provided backup for use.
 $ tar zxvf geth.20240302.179598083.tar.gz -C .
+# 6. Restore the private key: Place the saved private key back into the appropriate location.
 $ cp /root/nodekey.root geth/nodekey
+# 7. Start the container: Relaunch the container to resume normal operations.
 $ docker start <contaner_name>
 ```